The Kip ETF 20: The 20 Best Cheap ETFs You Can Buy

 Pimco Enhanced Low Duration Active

-We're adding Pimco Enhanced Low Duration Active (LDUR, $99.58) to the Kip ETF 20 roster as a defense against rising rates.
+We added Pimco Enhanced Low Duration Active (LDUR, $98.97) to the Kip ETF 20 roster as a defense against rising rates.
 The managers behind the fund - Hozef Arif, David Braun and Jerome Schneider - are Pimco veterans.
 Their goal is to keep the portfolio's sensitivity to interest-rate moves low.

-The ETF currently has a 1.52-year duration.
-That implies that if interest rates overall were to rise by 1 percentage point, the fund's net asset value would drop by roughly 1.5%.
+The ETF currently has a 1.4-year duration.
+That implies that if interest rates overall were to rise by 1 percentage point, the fund's net asset value would drop by roughly 1.4%.
 Compare that with the nearly 6-year duration of the broad bond market bogey, the aforementioned Agg index.

 The fund's yield is boosted in part by investment-grade corporate debt, mortgage-backed securities and a smattering of exposure to emerging-markets and high-yield corporate debt.